ScQ-Cloud/pyquafu/docs/source/installation.rst

 Windows
 -------

-On Windows, you may compile MindQuantum using any of the following methods:
+On Windows, you may compile quafu using any of the following methods:

 - :ref:`msvc` 2019 or more recent
 - :ref:`msys2` using either MSYS2-MSYS or MSYS2-MINGW64